ewdlop/Scientifc-Horror/How much cans of beans do you need to eat to repell youself into space.md

 someone else asked the similar question on xkcd but with ak47

-i emailed the person asked what kind of particles can you see(Like LHC) if a person ingnites a hydrogen bomb?
+i emailed the person asked what kind of particles can you see(Like LHC) if a person ignotes a hydrogen bomb?